Prefix-bounded matrices: Prefix-bounded matrices

-Recall from Section~\ref{PB-g-poli} that given a totally ordered set $U = \{u_1, \dots, u_t\}$ and functions $\varphi $ and $\gamma $ on $U$, we defined the set-functions $p\sp *$ and $b\sp *$ as in equations~\eqref{(p'b'def)} and~\eqref{(addit)}.
+Recall from Section~\ref{sec:pb-g-poli} that given a totally ordered set $U = \{u_1, \dots, u_t\}$ and functions $\varphi$ and $\gamma$ on $U$, we defined the set functions $p^*$ and $b^*$ as in equations~\eqref{eq:p'b'def} and~\eqref{eq:addit}.
 We now apply this separately to each row and each column of $S_{m,n}$ with the natural left-to-right or top-to-bottom ordering as the total order, respectively.